 |Award-winning mobile app|

 #1: One of the largest trading platform with well-established history and trust

-With over 17,000 markets and 104 FX pairs, IG is one of the largest retail trading platforms in the world.
+With over 17,000 markets and over 90 FX pairs, IG is one of the largest retail trading platforms in the world.
 This means that no matter what CFDs (even crypto) or FX pair you’re looking to trade you’ll likely find it in your dashboard (barring trades disallowed by law).

 #2: Low commissions, competitive spreads, few fees to watch

-In terms of service fees, there are relatively few items to track (and even then these are levied by banks and other parties): 2.3% transaction fee for VISA or Mastercard card deposits, $30 cheque clearing fees and telegraphic transfer (T.T.) fees.
+In terms of service fees, there are relatively few items to track (and even then these are levied by banks and other parties): 2.3% transaction fee for VISA or Mastercard card deposits.

-The only fee from IG’s side is the inactivity fee of $25 per month after 24 months of non-activity, if you maintain a balance in your trading account. (inactive accounts with no balances will be closed)
+The only fee from IG’s side is the inactivity fee of S$25 per month after 24 months of non-activity if you maintain a balance in your trading account. (inactive accounts with no balances will be closed)

 #3: Award-winning, user-friendly trading platforms

-Earned between 2018 and 2020, IG counts at least five awards from entities like Investment Trends, gmb, FX.Markets and Influential Brands.
+Since 2018, IG has counted at least five awards from entities like Investment Trends, GBM, FX.Markets and Influential Brands.